nschoenberg/lostarkenterqueue/README.md

 ## Enter Key Script

-- Copy this powershell script into the auto start folder next to lost ark
+- Download this [powershell-script](sendenter.ps1) and copy it into the auto start folder next to your lost ark short cut (See previous step)
 - It will briefly wait 10 minutes so that your old hardware has time to startup the game
 - It sends a Enter-Key stroke to the lost ark window.
 This will login you to the last server you have been connected to
 - Make sure you are in front of you PC when queue is done to prevent automatic logout